yellowsoar/alfred_web_search_with_fuzzy_list/README.md

 ### Workflow Env

-- Chage the launch keyword in workflow environment variables settings.
+- Change the launch keyword in workflow environment variables settings.
   (default: `sfl`)

 ## How it works